We have two resources available that allow faculty and staff to share files:

 The J Drive requires that you have that drive mounted on both Windows and MacOS computers.
 This is usually setup for you by ITS staff when your computer is deployed.

-Google requires that you install Drive File Stream, allowing you direct access to your files.
+If you want to use and maintain files directly on your computer, Google requires that you install Drive File Stream.
 Because of the technical architecture behind these solutions, files in a Google Shared Drive will perform better than files on the J Drive.